-This Russian sculptor is a very kind and talented sculptor who was once a champion martial arts boxer.
-We met on the Black Sea beach at Koktabel, Crimea where he had an open air exhibition of work in semi-precious stones.
+This Russian sculptor is a very kind and talented sculptor who was once an International champion of martial arts boxing.
+We met on the Black Sea beach at Koktabel, Crimea where he had an open air exhibition of his sculpture made from semi-precious stones.

 Pastels are wonderful to work with, especially on landscapes as its possible to produce moodes and rich landscapes.

 here are 120 cm x 90 cm mounted behind glass in heavy gilt frames.

 Family portaits can be created by combining a group of individual images when there is not a single image available.